 Urban Forestry

 Columbus Recreation and Parks Department’s Forestry section is solely and legally responsible for all public trees in Columbus that grow along streets, in public parks and on all city properties.
-The Forestry section has knowledgeable and skilled staff with industry-recognized qualifications and certifications, including International Society of Arboriculture (ISA) Certified Arborists, ISA Certified Tree Workers and staff who are Tree Risk Assessment Qualified.
+The Forestry section has knowledgeable and skilled staff with industry-recognized qualifications and certifications, including International Society of Arboriculture (ISA) Certified Arborists, ISA Certified Tree Workers and Tree Risk Assessment Qualified staff.
 Our Forestry staff plants, prunes and removes trees and grinds stumps on public properties.
 Forestry crews work on Columbus’ streets, inspecting public trees and completing work orders.
 Forestry staff are on call 24 hours a day to respond to tree-related emergencies.
-Forestry staff also review and comment on development plans when there are potential impacts to trees.
+They also review and comment on development plans when there are potential impacts to trees.

-The Forestry Section operates a 45-acre tree nursery.
-The nursery meets the needs of the City’s tree planting program by providing diverse bare root and container-grown tree species that are not available at local commercial nurseries.
-Nursery staff are vital to Forestry operations, inspecting and caring for young trees in addition to on-site nursery activities.
+The Forestry Section operates a 45-acre tree nursery that meets the needs of the City’s tree planting program by providing diverse bare-root and container-grown tree species that are not available at local commercial nurseries.
+Nursery staff are vital to Forestry operations, inspecting and caring for young trees and performing on-site nursery activities.
 In addition to trees grown at the nursery, Forestry staff purchase and plant trees through professional contracts.

 Urban Forestry Master Plan